aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 - Limit increase to support a minimum of 6 new sub-accounts plus any additional workload accounts
 - Valid configuration file, updated to reflect your deployment (see below)
 - Determine your primary or Accelerator 'control' or 'home' region.
 These instructions have been written assuming `ca-central-1`, but any supported region can be substituted.
-- The Accelerator _can_ be installed into existing AWS Organizations - see caveats and notes in section 5.2 below
+- The Accelerator _can_ be installed into existing AWS Organizations - see caveats and notes in [section 4](#4-existing-organizations--accounts) below
 - Existing ALZ customers are required to remove their ALZ deployment before deploying the Accelerator.
 Scripts are available to assist with this process.
 Due to long-term supportability concerns, we no longer support installing the Accelerator on top of the ALZ.

 ## 2.2.
 Production Deployment Planning